 The Tribunal decides that the two claims (3306483/2024 and 3311035/2024) should be considered together, as they raise related issues.
 As the Claimant, I request the order confirming this on 7 November 2025.

-An MRI identified diffuse adenomyosis.
-Over half-term, I underwent a total hysterectomy including the uterus and ovaries, which unexpectedly led to a noticeable improvement in my breathing.
+A lower spine MRI identified diffuse adenomyosis.
+Over half-term, I underwent a total hysterectomy, which unexpectedly improved my abilty to breathe.

 The Tribunal conducts a full-day Case Management Hearing to define the issues, settle the wording of the claims, and make the required orders following a detailed review of the case.
 A Case Management Summary with Orders follows on 19 May.